 Time and Temperature Signs.
-Time and temperature signs (TTS's) are allowed to be part of a commercial sign in accordance with the Raymond Land Use Ordinance.
+Time and temperature signs (TTS's) are allowed to be part of a commercial sign in accordance with these guidelines.
 TTS's shall not exceed 10 SF in area, nor be located >10 feet above grade.
 No TTS should be installed within 2,500 feet of another TTS.
 The sign shall not change more than once every minute.